nessakura/thai-china-voice-translator/README.md

                 this.updateStatus(errorMessage, 'error');
             }

-            // --- Thai to Korean Mode ---
+            // --- Thai to Chinese Mode ---
-            setupThaiToKoreanMode() {
+            setupThaiToChineseMode() {
                 this.isRecordingThai = false;
                 if ('webkitSpeechRecognition' in window || 'SpeechRecognition' in window) {
                     const SpeechRecognition = window.SpeechRecognition || window.webkitSpeechRecognition;